 "NRCM is working on climate change.
 As a decade-long homeowner of solar thermal and PV arrays, I share NRCM’s commitment to renewable energy as one of many important steps to addressing global warming."

 - Maine meteorologist Paul Cousins, twenty-plus-year member of NRCM

 How Does Climate Change Affect Maine?

-Among the highest rates of childhood asthma in the nation, rising seas and severe storms battering our coastal homes and towns, warming and more acidic oceans threatening fisheries, too many “bad air days,” more and more tick-borne diseases, threats to our fall foliage and winter tourism industries—these are among the many health, environmental, and economic problems global warming pollution is causing here in Maine.
+Among the highest rates of childhood asthma in the nation, rising seas and severe storms battering our coastal homes and towns, warming and more acidic oceans threatening fisheries, too many “bad air days,” more and more tick-borne diseases, threats to our fall foliage and winter tourism industries—these are among the many health, environmental, and economic problems climate change pollution is causing here in Maine.

-In addition, burning fossil fuels contributes to other air pollution such as sulfur dioxide, nitrogen oxide, mercury, and other air toxics, and they create a host of other problems, including unhealthful smog and soot; mercury contamination of Maine people, waters and wildlife; and acid rain and ocean acidification.
+Burning fossil fuels contributes to other air pollution such as sulfur dioxide, nitrogen oxide, mercury, and other air toxics, and they create a host of other problems, including unhealthful smog and soot; mercury contamination of Maine people, waters and wildlife; and acid rain and ocean acidification.

 In addition, Maine people and businesses send billions of dollars out of state every year to buy fossil fuels, which puts an enormous drag on our economy.
 Fortunately, there are many solutions—the first step is to understand the problem of dirty fuels and come to terms with their true costs.

 Roughly 75-85% of the fossil fuels consumed by Maine—more than 1.5 billion gallons every year—are burned directly in our buildings and vehicles.
 The rest is used to generate electricity for us at power plants in Maine and across the state’s borders.
 About 9% of our power comes from coal plants and both coal mining and pollution from those power plants takes a heavy toll.